 The Fintz Award for Teaching Excellence in the Arts and Humanities recognizes outstanding tenure-stream faculty who, in keeping with the goals of integrative studies, seek to make students familiar with different ways of knowing and artistic expression and to assist them in developing critical thinking and effective communication skills.
 Every year CISAH recognizes two IAH faculty members with the Fintz Award (one in IAH 201-210 and one in IAH 211-241).
 The Fintz Award is possible thanks to an endowment provided by Professor Ken Waltzer, former director of CISAH, to honor his father.
 The selection of candidates, final recommendations made by the CISAH Advisory Committee, and awards ceremony take place during the spring semester of each year.
 IAH tenure-stream faculty may receive the Fintz Awards only once every three years.

-Students were unanimous in their praise.
-Two student comments explaining why each would nominate Professor Dotson for a teaching excellence award exemplify the overall feedback from students in the course:
+Two student comments explaining why each would nominate Professor Segal for a teaching excellence award exemplify the overall feedback from students in the course: